Esri/raster-functions/README.md

 * #### Function of Mask
   [FMask.py](https://github.com/RonakSumbaly/raster-functions/blob/FMask/functions/FMask.py) helps
   with detection and masking of cloud, cloud shadow and snow in Landsat TM / ETM+ scenes.
-  It functions by first computing a probability mask based on cloud physical properties and then deriving a potential mask by applying flood fill transformation, scene-based threshold limit values and object segmentation.
+  It functions by computing a potential probability mask using spectral tests based on cloud and cloud shadow physical properties and then deriving a final output mask by applying flood fill transformation, scene-based threshold limit values, object segmentation and geometric relationships.
   These are the inputs to the function:

   - `Top of Atmosphere (TOA) Reflectances`&mdash;The multispectral item of Landsat raster product with [Apparent Reflectance](http://resources.arcgis.com/en/help/main/10.1/index.html#//009t0000023s000000) function expressed as Albedo applied on top.